-"Transaction Activity" reports these activities:
+Reports these activities:

-- Opened number of begin transaction commands found in the primary log. - Committed number of committed transactions. - Aborted number of aborted transactions. - Prepared number of transactions in the "prepare" state. - Maintenance User number of transactions the Maintenance user opened.
+- Opened number of begin transaction commands found in the primary log. - Committed number of committed transactions. - Aborted number of aborted transactions. - Prepared number of transactions in the "prepare" state. - Delayed Commit number of delayed commit transactions - Maintenance User number of transactions the Maintenance user opened.